ermalaliraj/angularjs-campus/readme.md

 # Campus AngularJS

 Web application built with AngularJS.<br/>
-The application aim to handle professional Courses handled by the campus.<br/>
+The application aim to handle professional Courses handled by the campus.
-A course can have a set of topics and a person can be subscribed in differnet courses. <br/>
+A course can have a set of topics and a person can be subscribed in differnet courses.
 Courses have to be paid so, _not good payers_ has to be detected by the system.

 ![FE](./doc/fe-angularjs.jpg)